 A sales playbook describes your company’s process for finding leads and moving them through the funnel until they sign on the dotted line.
 Sales playbooks also include all of the content your reps need to close a deal, such as ready-made messaging and scripts.
 It also has handy information about the company and sales team’s strategy and goals to keep everyone on the same page and moving in the right direction together.

-The first order of business should be designating one person to oversee the production of the sales playbook.
-They’ll be the person in charge of compiling the content, setting deadlines, and keeping the project on track.
+Your first order of business is to designate one person to oversee the production of the sales playbook.
+They’ll be in charge of compiling the content, setting deadlines, and keeping the project on track.

 Before diving into creating new content, take an audit of what you already have floating around.
 See what phone and email scripts are working best for your reps and publish those in your playbook.
 Not only does repurposing save time and resources, you already have proof that the content delivers results.